vtsMwlyn/sangnila-lms/README.md

 - Added undo button for undo check all students when teachers uploading new assignments
 - Bug fixes in edit attendance page

+### v0.7.7-beta
+- Added news and announcement, can be managed by admins
+- Now admin can set the password and its confirmation to be custom or default password when creating accounts

 ## Clone Project
 Clone the repository in any desired directory.
 Web resources such as images, videos, scripts, and styles are included in `public` folder.
 To generate the database system and fill it will sample data, run this command in the terminal:
 ```bash